 If not, for both parents and the children, this could be a learning process all the way.

-There are however some physical characteristics of a child that can give you already an insight into what type of instrument can your son or daughter be most suitable to beginning playing.
+There are however some physical characteristics of a child that can give you already an insight into what type of instrument can your son or daughter be most suitable to begin playing.

 Below, we resume the most important aspects to consider when choosing a band instrument for a 5th-grade child.